fokalview/VR-Data-V2/README.md

 ## Research Questions

-This project is guided by a set of practical questions:
+This project is guided by a set of practical questions.
+For each one, I note how the current visualizations answer it.

-1. How do the three headsets differ in user demographics, comfort, and immersion?
+1. **How do the three headsets differ in user demographics, comfort, and immersion**
+   **Answer:** The three panel headset views and VR Experience visual show that PlayStation VR has the largest user base, HTC Vive users tend to have longer sessions with lower motion sickness, and Oculus Rift sits in the middle for both duration and sickness.
+Demographic splits by gender and age are visible inside the trees and radar chart.

-2. Do age or gender influence motion sickness, immersion, or session duration?
+2. **Do age or gender influence motion sickness, immersion, or session duration**
+   **Answer:** The radar chart and headset trees show that younger male users report higher motion sickness, female users tend to stay longer with smoother experiences, and the “Other” gender group has the widest spread due to a smaller sample.
+Age also shifts the balance of duration and sickness across groups.

-3. What behavioral factors like duration or usage patterns shape comfort and immersion?
+3. **What behavioral factors like duration or usage patterns shape comfort and immersion**
+   **Answer:** The duration patterns in the VR Experience views and radar chart show that longer sessions increase both immersion and discomfort.
+Frequent users appear to adapt over time and report lower motion sickness compared to less frequent users.

-4. Are there geographic differences in assistive technology training and access?
+4. **Are there geographic differences in assistive technology training and access**
+   **Answer:** The Assistive Technology view highlights strong regional differences.
+Regions with more resources and infrastructure report more consistent training availability.
+Under resourced regions show clear gaps.

-5. Which features best predict a positive or negative VR experience if we move into modeling?
+5. **Which features best predict a positive or negative VR experience if we move into modeling**
+   **Answer:** The current project sets this up rather than fully training models.
+The visuals suggest that headset type, session duration, age, gender, and prior experience would be core features, because those are the variables that visibly track with comfort, immersion, and reported sickness.

-6. Which headset type appears most often in the dataset?
+6. **Which headset type appears most often in the dataset**
+   **Answer:** The headset comparison and trees show that PlayStation VR appears most often and has the largest user count in the VR Experience data.

-7. Are there meaningful gender based differences in VR outcomes?
+7. **Are there meaningful gender based differences in VR outcomes**
+   **Answer:** Yes.
+The radar chart shows clear differences between male, female, and other genders in average motion sickness, duration, and immersion, with males skewing toward higher sickness, females toward longer and smoother sessions, and other gender users showing more variability.

-8. Are there noticeable spatial or regional patterns when comparing datasets?
+8. **Are there noticeable spatial or regional patterns when comparing datasets**
+   **Answer:** The Assistive Technology view and region fields in the education datasets show patterns where more developed regions have better training and access, while other regions show patchy or limited availability.

-9. How do user counts shift across demographic categories such as age group or education level?
+9. **How do user counts shift across demographic categories such as age group or education level**
+   **Answer:** The Users view grouped bar chart shows how counts change as you move across age bands and education levels.
+You can see which age groups and levels are most represented and where participation drops off.

-10. How does the United States compare to other regions in assistive technology access?
+10. **How does the United States compare to other regions in assistive technology access**
+    **Answer:** In the Assistive Technology dataset, the United States falls into the higher access category compared to many other regions, matching the broader pattern that higher resource regions report more training availability.

-11. How many students in the education datasets actively use VR in education?
+11. **How many students in the education datasets actively use VR in education**
+    **Answer:** The Impact and Modified Education datasets include a `Usage_of_VR_in_Education` flag that lets you filter down to VR students.
+The Engagement and Users views use this to highlight VR users versus non-users, and visually show that VR users are a focused subset rather than the majority.

-12. What patterns point to higher discomfort or risk in VR use?
+12. **What patterns point to higher discomfort or risk in VR use**
+    **Answer:** Higher risk patterns appear where younger users, higher session durations, and certain headset combinations line up with motion sickness scores at the upper end of the scale.
+These patterns are visible in the VR Experience views and radar chart.

-13. Does headset model correlate with comfort, immersion, or session duration?
+13. **Does headset model correlate with comfort, immersion, or session duration**
+    **Answer:** Yes.
+The headset comparison views show that HTC Vive is correlated with longer sessions and relatively lower sickness, PlayStation VR has broad adoption with mixed comfort, and Oculus Rift sits in between for comfort and immersion.

-The visualizations and interactions in this project are designed to make these questions easier to explore.
+The visualizations and interactions in this project are designed to make these questions easier to explore and to surface clear, visual answers.

 ---